cr4n/entry_point/README.md

 ```
 docker-compose up --build
 ```

-4. Open Grafana:
+4. Open Grafana in a Web browser:
 ```
 https://localhost:3000
 ```
-and update the password in the connector to `postgres` (REQUIRED)
+and update the password in the connector to `postgres` **(REQUIRED)**

 ## DB Data Dump
 - Query the DB:
 ```
-docker exec -it postgres psql -U postgres -d BICO -c "select * from pipeline.raw_user_operation;"
+docker exec -it postgres psql -U postgres -d BICO -c "select * from pipeline.raw_user_operations;"
 ```
 - Make a DB dump:
 ```